miminame-daisuki/nhentai-scraper/README.md

 ## Features
 - Automatically sets thumbnail and tags to folder for each gallery
 - Combines downloaded images into pdf
+- Downloads from a user-given list of gallery ids or tag/artist/group names

 ## Dependencies
 - [fileicon](https://github.com/mklement0/fileicon)